andr-groth/VAE-precip-predict/README.md

 ## Overview

+Jupyter notebooks for the implementation of a variational autoencoder (VAE) for climate data modeling and prediction.

 The Jupyter notebooks demonstrate the process of training and exploring a Variational Autoencoder (VAE) on precipitation and sea-surface temperature data.
 The training process is divided into two steps: pre-training on CMIP6 data and transfer learning on observational data.

 The framework is based on Groth & Chavez (2023). _submitted_.